cpske/ISP/assignment/week8/ku-polls-ci-assignment.md

 4. Check docstring comments using pydocstyle (a Python extension).
 You can combine this with flake8 by installing the package `flake8-docstrings`.
 Then use `flake8` to check everything.

-5. Add Continuous Integration to your KU Polls project.
-You can use any CI server, including:
+5. Add Continuous Integration to your KU Polls project using Travis-CI or Github Actions.
-   1. Travis-CI
-   2. Github Actions
-   3. Circle CI
    - The CI server should run tests and code coverage
    - Whichever CI server you choose, you must understand what is going on and how to do it.
-Do not just copy someone else's configuration file(s).
+Do not simply copy someone else's configuration file(s).
    - You will need to create a `requirements.txt` file for required packages.
    - There will be some other initialization needed for your KU Polls to work on C.I., too.

 6. Add a "badge" to your KU Polls README.md to show the results of CI tests.